-Some people find that prebiotics (the food source for probiotics) can cause minor discomfort, bloating or wind during the first few days of taking them.
-However flatulence is simply a sign that the body's good bacteria is being stimulated and these symptoms should disappear and improve with time.
+Some people find that prebiotics (the food source for friendly bacteria) can cause minor discomfort, bloating or wind during the first few days of taking them.
+However, flatulence can simply be a sign that the body's good bacteria is being stimulated and these symptoms should disappear and improve with time2.
 As such, the benefits of taking prebiotics generally outweigh the minor discomfort you may experience initially.
 In the rare case that symptoms do not decrease after a few days, consider reducing your dose of prebiotics before gradually building it up again.

-A recent clinical trial1 confirmed that any initial bloating and gas should eventually resolve, and that taking prebiotics should, in time, actually decrease flatulence symptoms.
-The results showed that after two weeks, there was actually a decrease in gas production by resident gut bacteria, because they appeared to adapt and produce less gas2, and more of the gas that was produced was metabolised and absorbed.
-This resulted in less bloating and flatulence less gas is produced, and suggested that regular consumption of prebiotics could actually help regulate intestinal gas metabolism, we just may need to give our gut flora a little time to adapt.
+A recent clinical trial3 found that initial symptoms such as bloating and gas should eventually resolve, and that taking prebiotics should, in time, actually decrease flatulence symptoms.
+The results showed that after two weeks, there was actually a decrease in gas production by resident gut bacteria, because they appeared to adapt and produce less gas4, and more of the gas that was produced was metabolised and absorbed.
+This resulted in less bloating and flatulence less gas is produced and suggested that regular consumption of prebiotics could help regulate intestinal gas metabolism.
+Our bodies may just need to give our gut flora a little time to adapt.

-Note: Probiotics are not recommended for those with serious medical conditions eg. those who are severely immunosuppressed, have pancreatitis, are in the ICU, have melaena, have a central venous catheter, infants with short bowel syndrome, or to patients with open wounds following major surgery; unless under a doctor's care.
-Furthermore, pregnant or breastfeeding women should consult their doctor before taking Saccharomyces boulardii supplements.
+Note: Live cultures are not recommended for those with serious medical conditions e.g. those who are severely immunosuppressed, have pancreatitis, are in the ICU, have melaena, have a central venous catheter, infants with short bowel syndrome, or to patients with open wounds following major surgery; unless under a doctor's care.
+Furthermore, pregnant or breastfeeding women should consult their doctor before taking Saccharomyces Boulardii supplements.
 To read more about the contraindications, you may wish to read 'When should I not take probiotics?'

 Author: Beverly Richards, DipION Nutritional Therapist